Bala-V22/python-assessment/README.md

 # python-assessment

-# Sample API Requests and Responses
+# Sample API Requests

 This directory contains sample API requests for the Data Pusher Django application.
 These samples demonstrate how to interact with the various endpoints of the API.

+I am accessing the endpoint using Django REST framework views and sending requests via Postman with the incoming_data.json request.
+All requests are working correctly in Postman.
+However, I am using the Django REST framework interface for easier reference and management

 ## Files in core/sample Api